 Health professionals such as physicians, nurses, dietitians, rehabilitation therapists, psychologists, social workers, and others, who provide care to older adults, are invited to participate in this program.

-For an application, please contact AGEC at agec [at] uams [dot] edu.
-We will send an application for you to complete and fax back to 501.603.1966.
+Continuing Education contact hours may be provided for some modules.
+For an application, please 501-603-1969 or email rvgibson [at] uams [dot] edu.
+An application will be sent to you.
+Please complete it and fax back to 501.603.1966.

 Ronni Chernoff, PhD, FAND, FASPEN